RAG-Enhanced Collaborative LLM Agents for Drug Discovery: Implementation Details

 \subsection{KG Planner}

-In section \ref{sec: Planning Team}, we propose to utilize 3D geometrically pre-trained GNNs to retrieve molecules highly structurally similar to the query molecule.
-We use GIN architecture \cite{xu2018powerful}, which is pre-trained with GraphMVP \cite{liu2021pre} approach.
-The checkpoint of the model is available at \footnote{\url{https://huggingface.co/chao1224/MoleculeSTM/tree/main/pretrained_GraphMVP}}.
+As explained in section \ref{sec: Planning Team}, we utilize a pre-trained GNN (with 3D information) to retrieve molecules highly related to the query molecule.
+In particular, the model has a GIN architecture \cite{xu2018powerful}, which is pre-trained with the GraphMVP \cite{liu2021pre} approach.
+The checkpoint of the model is available at~\url{https://huggingface.co/chao1224/MoleculeSTM/tree/main/pretrained_GraphMVP}.